SharePoint/sp-dev-training-spfx-react-fabric/Lab.md

         gulp serve
         ```

-    1. The SharePoint Framework's gulp **serve** task will build the project, start a local web server and launch a browser open to the local SharePoint Workbench.
+    1. The browser will load the local workbench, but you can not use this for testing because there is no SharePoint context in the local workbench.
+Instead, navigate to the SharePoint Online site where you created the **Colors** list, and load the hosted workbench at **https://[sharepoint-online-site]/_layouts/workbench.aspx**.

-    1. Add the web part to the workbench.
+    1. Add the web part to the hosted workbench.
 Notice our list of three colors is rendered up exactly as we would expect.

         ![Screenshot of running React web part](./Images/ex02-testing-01.png)